 Roll it into a ball, flatten it into a disc, and wrap in parchment paper.

 Then refrigerate for at least an hour or until ready to use.
 Refrigerating the dough will prevent it from shrinking while it bakes.

-What kind of cherries are used in cherry pie?
+What kind of cherries are used in a cherry pie?

 Personally, I feel the best cherries to use in cherry pie are frozen cherries.
 Since they are already pitted (that alone saves a ton of time!) and their water retention from being frozen releases when baking and combines with the cornstarch and sugar to make a delicious, syrupy sauce!